 What I really wish was that I had had a better idea of what was normal, as well as how to fix the problems we encountered.
 Even though Elijah was a pretty good sleeper, we ended up with some big problems.
 These problems pretty much all stemmed from a lack of good, early sleep habits when he was a newborn.

-If you are a new or expecting mom, I highly recommend taking Leisel Teen’s newly relaunched baby sleep course.
 I wish it had been around when Elijah was a newborn.
 It would have saved me so much energy, and set Elijah up with better sleeping habits right from the start.

 What to expect from the newborn sleep stage